salman-uq2024/web-to-sheets/README.md

-# Web to Sheets Scraper
+# web-to-sheets

-A CLI tool to scrape web data and export to Google Sheets.
+A CLI tool to scrape web data and export results to Google Sheets.

 ## Installation